‘Married To Medicine’ Quad Webb-Lunceford Reacts To Mariah Huq and Lisa Nicole Cloud’s Scandalous Claims About Her Past

 “I’ve known Mariah for many years now.
 We met back in college.
 We’re not really like friends, we’re more like sisters.
 We sometimes disagree with each other but that’s not going to be revealed in the public eye.
 Why should it be?
 We really do support each other.
 It’s a real relationship.
 It’s not something that’s contrived.”

 Yet that friendship deteriorated through the years and, as viewers have seen on the current season, is now no longer existent at all.
-Viewers are likely to see Quad Webb Lunceford and Mariah Huq hash out what went wrong with their friendship, with Lisa Nicole Cloud backing Mariah up, when the Married to Medicine season 4 reunion show airs in a few weeks.
+Viewers are likely to see Quad Webb Lunceford and Mariah Huq hash out what went wrong with their friendship, with Lisa Nicole Cloud backing Mariah up, when the Married to Medicine Season 4 reunion show airs in a few weeks.
 As the Inquisitr reported, the cast filmed the reunion show last Thursday.